fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_PRNG.md

 ### Description

-Set or get the seed value before calling probability distribution for variates.
+Set or get the seed value before calling the probability distribution pseudorandom number generator for variates.

 ### Syntax